-Students are expected to attend all classes including conversation and the Language lab and associated activities.
+Attendance in class, labs and conversation sessions are required.
 It is the student's responsibility to catch up on any material missed due to absence from class, including announcements, assigned reading/homework and handouts.
 Students are expected to adhere to class times so as not to disrupt the activity of the class.